rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check/opaque-types-region-inference-restrictions.md

 // "hidden type captures lifetime that does not appear in bounds".
 ```

-Without this restrictions error messages are confusing and, more importantly, there is a risk that
+Without these restrictions, error messages are confusing and, more importantly, there is a risk that
 we accept code that would likely break in the future because member constraints are super broken
 in closures.